Undergraduate Thesis (Hist 4995 – 6 Credit Hours)

 AND Application to the Department of History

-Students who satisfy these criteria must first of all discuss potential thesis topics with a professor who has agreed to supervise them.
-Please note that only exceptional students will be allowed to undertake an Honours Thesis: the prerequisites listed above will not be waived under any circumstances.
+Students who satisfy these criteria should discuss potential thesis topics with a professor who may agree to supervise them.
+Please note that the prerequisites listed above will not be waived under any circumstances.

 *History 4995 CANNOT be used to complete either of the two 4000-level course requirements for the History major.

-To demonstrate their serious intent to engage in the research and a sufficient background in the field, students must submit the following items to the prospective supervisor no later than the end of May:
+To demonstrate their intent to engage in the research and a sufficient background in the field, students must submit the following items to the prospective supervisor no later than the end of May prior to starting in September:

 (2) A two-page proposal, with a description of the proposed study and an outline of the steps by which it will be completed.